proe-METH-a-zeen hye-droe-KLOR-ide, KOE-deen FOS-fate

 Using narcotics for a long time can cause severe constipation.
 To prevent this, your doctor may direct you to take laxatives, drink a lot of fluids, or increase the amount of fiber in your diet.
 Be sure to follow the directions carefully, because continuing constipation can lead to more serious problems.

 promethazine and codeine may cause some people to become dizzy, drowsy, or less alert than they are normally.
-Avoid driving, using machines, or do anything else that could be dangerous if you are not alert.
+Do not drive or do anything else that could be dangerous until you know how promethazine and codeine affects you.
 You may also feel lightheaded when getting up suddenly from a lying or sitting position, so stand up slowly.

 Check with your doctor right away if you or your child are having convulsions, difficulty in breathing, fast heartbeat, high fever, high or low blood pressure, increased sweating, loss of bladder control, severe muscle stiffness, unusually pale skin, or tiredness.
 These could be symptoms of a serious condition called neuroleptic malignant syndrome (NMS).

 If you think you or your child may have taken an overdose of promethazine and codeine, get emergency help at once.
-Signs of an overdose include extreme sleepiness, confusion, shallow breathing, hallucinations, nausea or vomiting, pinpoint pupils of the eyes, pale or blue lips, fingernails, or skin, or seizures.
+Signs of an overdose include extreme sleepiness, confusion, shallow breathing, hallucinations, nausea, vomiting, pinpoint pupils of the eyes, pale or blue lips, fingernails, or skin, or seizures.

 Before you have any medical tests, tell the medical doctor in charge that you or your child are taking promethazine and codeine.
 The results of some tests may be affected by promethazine and codeine.